-Brexit: "We're out!" after 47 years, but what's next?
+Brexit: 'We're out!' after 47 years, but what's next?

 In Brussels the divorce was marked with a red-blue-white light show at the Grand Place while the UK flag was lowered outside and inside EU institutions.
 MEPs sang "Auld Lang Syne" in the last plenary with UK MEPs in their seats, a song that is based on a Scots-language poem.

 Scotland left the European Union on Friday as part of the UK, but a majority of the Scots would like to return, according to opinion polls.

-A majority in the Scottish Parliament voted last week in favour of holding a second referendum on independence while prime minister, Nicola Sturgeon, keeps all routes open for her country to return to the EU club as soon as possible.
+A majority in the Scottish parliament voted last week in favour of holding a second referendum on independence while first minister, Nicola Sturgeon, keeps all routes open for her country to return to the EU club as soon as possible.

-On the Parliament Square in London thousands of dominantly white male Brexit fans celebrated the end of the UK's EU membership by singing "Rule Britannia" and other national songs while waving the Union Jack.
+At Parliament Square in London thousands of predominantly-white male Brexit fans celebrated the end of the UK's EU membership by singing "Rule Britannia" and other national songs while waving the Union Jack.
 Alcohol was banned from the square.

 The lyrics were displayed on a big screen but with a bit of a delay, however most of the fans in the muddy square knew their national classics by heart and managed to keep in sync.

-They watched highlights from the 47 year-long EU membership on a big screen, including recordings of former prime minister Margaret Thatcher, who famously demanded 'our money back' from Brussels..
+They watched highlights from the 47 year-long EU membership on a big screen, including recordings of former prime minister Margaret Thatcher, who famously demanded "we want our money back" from Brussels.

-Apart from a short TV speech, current prime minister, Boris Johnson kept away from public appearance on the Brexit evening most likely in order to not split his already highly divided people further.
+Apart from a short TV speech, current prime minister, Boris Johnson kept away from any public appearance on the Brexit evening - most likely in order to not split his already highly-divided people further.

 It was instead former Ukip leader, Nigel Farage, and his speech to the crowds together with the count down that formed the culmination of the celebrations.

-"The single most important moment in the modern history of our great nation", Farage called the moment, that saw grown up men shed a tear and a lot of kissing and hugging.
+"The single most important moment in the modern history of our great nation", Farage called the moment, that saw grown men shed a tear and a lot of kissing and hugging.

-Now, it is over to Boris, Farage told them, while promising to keep a good eye on him.
+Now, it is over to "Boris", Farage told them, while promising to keep a good eye on him.

-Meanwhile, inside Downing Street number 10, Boris Johnson celebrated the Brexit hour with his closest allies and ministers.
+Meanwhile, inside 10 Downing, Johnson celebrated the Brexit hour with his closest allies and ministers.

-As the TV broadcast feed failed in the most important minutes, the prime minister turned to a manual count down, using a real gong to mark the Brexit moment.
+As the TV broadcast feed failed in the most important minutes, the prime minister turned to a manual countdown, using a real gong to mark the Brexit moment.

 What's next?